 2 heads garlic; peel the cloves from one, and cut the other in half, horizontally

-3-4 pieces preserve lemon or more, depending on the size
+3-4 pieces preserved lemon or more, depending on the size

-2 oranges, half peeled and halved.
-Coarsely chop the three pieces, and slice the last orange half
+2 large, naval oranges, halved.
+Juice the three pieces, and thinly slice the remaining orange half

 3 tablespoons Dijon mustard